Dual Connections in Nonparametric Classical Information Geometry: The Fisher Information and Dual Connections

 \section{The Fisher Information and Dual Connections}

-In the parametric version of information geometry, Amari and Nagaoka have introduced the concept of dual connections with respect to a Riemannian metric.
+In the parametric version of information geometry, Amari and Nagaoka have introduced the concept of dual connections with respect to a Riemannian metric (see \citet{AmariNagaoka00} and the references given therein to their earlier work).
 For finite dimensional manifolds, any continuous assignment of a positive definite symmetric bilinear form to each tangent space determines a Riemannian metric.
-In infinite dimensions, we need to impose that the tangent space is self-dual and that the bilinear form is continuous.
+In infinite dimensions, we need to impose that the tangent space be self-dual and that the bilinear form be bounded.
 Since our tangent spaces $B_p$ are not even reflexive, let alone self-dual, we abandon the idea of having a Riemannian structure on ${\cal M}$ and propose a weaker version of duality, the duality with respect to a continuous scalar product.
 When restricted to finite dimensional submanifolds, the scalar product becomes a Riemannian metric and the original definition of duality is recovered.